Sole Protectors for Louboutins?

-Currently there are several options in the market that cater towards preserving and protecting Louboutin red soles – the most popular include Vibram, TOPY, Mirror and Clear Sole Protectors.
+Currently there are several options in the market that cater towards preserving and protecting Louboutin red soles – the most popular include Vibram, TOPY, and Clear Sole Protectors.

 And of course theres also the option to wear your soles naked, let the natural red finish fade and worry about repainting / servicing your Louboutins at a later stage.

 But which Louboutin sole protector is the best option for keeping your shoes the way you bought them?

 What Do Christian Louboutin Recommend?